siegeon/magic.lambda.scheduler/README.md

 The above **[due]** node is a date and time in the future for when you want your task to be scheduled for executed.
 After the task has been executed, it will never execute again, unless you manually execute it.
-**Notice** - You _cannot_ create a task with a due date being in the past.
+**Notice** - You _cannot_ create a task with a due date being in the past, and all dates are assumed to be in the UTC timezone.

 ### Repeating tasks

 To have a task repeatedly being executed, you can choose between a whole range of repetition patterns.
-For instance, to have a task scheduled for execution every Sunday at 10PM, you could create a task such as the following.
+For instance, to have a task scheduled for execution every Sunday at 10PM UTC, you could create a task such as the following.

 ```
 wait.tasks.create:task-id